hazelcast/hazelcast/docs/design/sql/15-stream-to-stream-join.md

 outputWm = min(lastReceivedWm, wmState)
 ```

-The `lastEmittedWm` will be equal in all processors, because `lastReceivedWm`
+The `lastEmittedWm` will now be equal in all processors, because
-and `wmState` are also equal.
+`lastReceivedWm` and `wmState` are also equal.

 This will slightly increase the output WM latency.
 Thanks to coalescing, the
 processors downstream from this processor would receive the WM capped by the